ashakoor2249/rps/README.md

 11/03/2021

 Significant changes were made to the program.

 First IntEnum was imported from enum, so that each choice is associated with a number.

-A class Action was also created to group choices into their own namespaces to make the code more expressive.
-This way comparisons are more efficant and straightforward.
-The choice is kid proofed to ensure that the user puts in correct input a number between 0 and 2 inclusive.
+A class called Action was created to reference the different choices by assigning each one a value.
+This way comparisons are more efficant straightforward and have a class name assoiciated with them.

 Defined a get user selection fucntion that asks the user to input their choice among rock paper and scissors.
-Each chocie is associated with a number for comparison purposes.
+Each chocie is associated with a number for comparison purposes thanks to the Action class.
+The choice is kid proofed to ensure that the user puts in correct input which is a number between 0 and 2 inclusive.

 Defined get computer selection which randomly assigns the computer either rock paper or scissors.
 Again each choice is associated with a number for comparison purposes.